Roman-Supernova-PIT/sloeginphys/_sources/usage.rst.txt

 run
 ---

-variables controlling the run of the code
+Variables controlling the run of the code

 local (bool) – choice to use local data or pull from the database.
 If True, provide a directory containing the files or a list of files to fit.
 If False, provided coordinates and a date range or a list of file paths and/or UUIDs.
 Default is False, pulling from the database.